srdc/onfhir/README.md

-# Onfhir FHIR Repository
+# onFhir FHIR Repository
-[OnFhir.io](http://onfhir.io) is a FHIR compliant secure health data repository that you can use as a central data service for your FHIR compliant healthcare applications.
+[onFhir.io](http://onfhir.io) is a FHIR compliant secure health data repository that you can use as a central data service for your FHIR compliant healthcare applications.
-You can use it as a standalone server, or you can extend it with your further custom FHIR Operations to build your own application layer in addition to having standart FHIR repository capabilities.
-Onfhir.io is using FHIR Infrastructure Resource definitions (CapabilityStatement, StructureDefinition, SearchParameter, etc) to tailor the FHIR server to your specific FHIR capabilities you required; resource profiles, search parameters, FHIR interactions you wanted to support.
+You can use it as a standalone server, or you can extend it with your further custom FHIR Operations to build your own application layer in addition to having standart FHIR repository capabilities. onFhir.io is using FHIR Infrastructure Resource definitions (CapabilityStatement, StructureDefinition, SearchParameter, etc) to tailor the FHIR server to your specific FHIR capabilities you required; resource profiles, search parameters, FHIR interactions you wanted to support.
 It is implemented with Scala, based on Akka and MongoDB.

 ## Basic Configuration
-You can copy and update **onfhir-core/src/main/resources/application.conf** file, which is the entrypoint configuration to configure onFHIR repository based on your needs.
+You can copy and update **onfhir-core/src/main/resources/application.conf** file, which is the entrypoint configuration to configure onFhir repository based on your needs.

 For logger configurations, check **onfhir-core/src/main/resources/logback.xml**